About Friends of Aileu

 The friendship relationship between Hume, Moreland and Aileu is one of a number of relationships between local governments and communities in Timor-Leste.
 Some of the other friendship relationships are listed in An Introduction to the Timor-Leste - Australia Friendship Relationships (DOC 5Mb).

-The Statement of Principles for Victorian local governments working in East Timor (RTF 9Kb) or Statement of Principles for Victorian local governments working in East Timor (PDF 66Kb) outlines the principles of the friendship relationship.
+- Statement of Principles for Victorian local governments working in East Timor (RTF 9Kb)

 Friends of Aileu works closely with the other friendship groups active in Aileu District:

 - Campaspe East Timor Association in Friendship, and

 You can find out more about other friendship relationships between Australian and Timor-Leste communities from the Australia Timor-Leste Friendship Network.

 At the Maurice Blackburn Oration, delivered by East Timorese leader Xanana Gusmao on 4 May 2000, a Memorandum of Understanding was signed by Xanana Gusmao with the local governments of Hume and Moreland:

 The Friendship Agreement and Strategy Plan